apache/nuttx/examples/README.txt

   * CONFIG_EXAMPLES_NSH_NESTDEPTH
       The maximum number of nested if-then[-else]-fi sequences that are permissable.
 Default: 3

+  * CONFIG_EXAMPLES_NSH_DISABLESCRIPT
+      This can be set to 'y' to suppress support for scripting.
+This setting disables the 'sh', 'test', and '[' commands and the if-then[-else]-fi construct.
+This would only be set on systems where a minimal footprint is a necessity and scripting is not.

   * CONFIG_EXAMPLES_NSH_CONSOLE
       If CONFIG_EXAMPLES_NSH_CONSOLE is set to 'y', then a serial